IntersectMBO/cardano-updates/posts/2022-10-18-consensus.markdown

   - We merged the mempool rewrite.
   - We started working on state-machine tests for the backing store.
 This uncovered a bug in the Haskell bindings for LMDB.
+- Further benchmarking of the Genesis ChainSync Jumping prototype

 # Workstreams